Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type into non-compact inner symmetric spaces

-\begin{remark} Looking at harmonic maps of finite uniton type into $G$ as harmonic maps into the symmetric space $G\times G/\Delta$.
-Using the treatment in Section 1, one will obtain normalized potentials for such harmonic maps.
-Applying Theorem \ref{thm-finite-uniton-n-com}, one will be able to reduce the classification (characterization) of them also into the classification (characterization) of harmonic maps of finite uniton type into $U$, i.e, classifying all the nilpotent Lie subalgebra of $\Lambda \mathfrak{g}^{\C}_{\sigma}=\Lambda \mathfrak{u}^{\C}_{\tau}$. \end{remark}
+{\begin{remark}\ \begin{enumerate} \item By Theorem \ref{thm-finite-uniton-n-com}, on the (nilpotent) normalized potential level, one can classify all harmonic maps $\mathcal{F}: \tilde{M}\rightarrow G/K$ of finite uniton type by classifying all harmonic maps of finite uniton type from $\tilde{M}$ to $U/(U\cap K^{\C})$. \item Note that the DPW method yields a 1-1 relation between normalized potentials and harmonic maps if one chooses a base point and an initial condition $e$ for all relevant extended frames. \end{enumerate} \end{remark}}

-\section{Nilpotent normalized potentials of Willmore surfaces of finite uniton type}
+\subsection{Nilpotent normalized potentials of Willmore surfaces of finite uniton type}

-We will end this paper with some quick view at a coarse classification and a construction of new Willmore surfaces of finite uniton type, in the spirit of the above section.
-To be concrete, one will be able to give a coarse classification of Willmore two-spheres in $S^{n+2}$ by classifying all the possible nilpotent Lie sub-algebras related with the corresponding harmonic conformal Gauss maps, see Theorem 3.1, Theorem 3.3 of \cite{Wang-1}.
+We will end this paper with a {brief view} of a coarse classification and a construction of new Willmore surfaces of finite uniton type, in the spirit of Section 4.
+To be concrete, we give a coarse classification of Willmore two-spheres in $S^{n+2}$ by classifying all the possible nilpotent Lie sub-algebras related to the corresponding harmonic conformal Gauss maps, see Theorem 3.1, Theorem 3.3 of \cite{Wang-1}.
 This classification indicates that Willmore two spheres may inherit more complicated and new geometric structures.
-Moreover, on the other hand, by concrete computations of Iwasawa decompositions, one will construct new Willmore two-spheres, see Section 3.1 and Section 3.2 of \cite{Wang-3} (also \cite{Wang-2}, \cite{Wang-S4}) for the concrete computations.
+Moreover, by concrete computations of Iwasawa decompositions, we construct new Willmore two-spheres (Section 3.1 and Section 3.2 of \cite{Wang-3}).

-To state the coarse classification and constructions, we first recall that a Willmore surface $y:M\rightarrow S^{n+2}$ is globally related to a harmonic conformal Gauss map $\mathcal{F}:M\rightarrow SO^+(1,n+3)/SO^+(1,3)\times SO(n)$ satisfying some isotropy condition (\cite{Bryant1984}, \cite{Ejiri1988}, \cite{DoWa1}, \cite{Wang-1}).
+To state the coarse classification and constructions, we first recall that a Willmore surface $y:M\rightarrow S^{n+2}$ is globally related to a harmonic conformal Gauss map $\mathcal{F}:M\rightarrow SO^+(1,n+3)/SO^+(1,3)\times SO(n)$ satisfying some isotropy condition (\cite{Bryant1984}, \cite{Ejiri1988}, \cite{DoWa11}, \cite{Wang-1}).
 Here $SO^+(1,n+3)=SO(1,n+3)_0$ is the connected subgroup of

 and the subgroup $K=SO^+(1,3)\times SO(n)\subset SO^+(1,n+3)$ is defined by the involution

 with $D=diag\{-I_4,I_n\}.$ Moreover

 Let $\mathfrak{k}$ be the Lie algebra of $SO^+(1,3)\times SO(n)\subset SO^+(1,n+3)$ and $\mathfrak{so}(1,n+3)=\mathfrak{k}\oplus\mathfrak{p}$.
 Then